raganwald/raganwald.github.com/_posts/2018-10-17-recursive-pattern-matching.md

   //=> '(()())()'
 ```

-Before we go on, a digression about recursion.
+And here we come to a place to evaluate the way we've formulated our rules.

 ---